a castle in the middle of a lake Cavan Day

 a castle in the middle of a lake Cavan: Ireland's Lake County

-Clough Oughter Castle in the sunset Photo: Chris Hill for Failte Ireland/Tourism Ireland.
+Clough Oughter Castle in the sunset, one of the places in Cavan, Ireland's lake county.
+Photo: Chris Hill for Failte Ireland/Tourism Ireland.

-You can take a guided boat tour or rent a canoe or kayak to this iconic location that was a source for countless artists in the 18th and 19th centuries and in more recent times for photographers.
+You can rent a canoe or kayak or take a boat tour to further explore this iconic County Cavan location that was a source for countless artists in the 18th and 19th centuries and in more recent times, for photographers.

 There’s a small dock on the island where you could leave your canoe or kayak and weather permitting, you could explore the castle further.